Measuring vesicle loading with holographic microscopy and bulk light scattering: Results and Discussions

 We opted to use a self-assembly method to encapsulate a model solute, sucrose.
-This is because methods that are used to make GUVs that encapsulate a known concentration of solute often requires the presence of oil, which often remains as contaminants in the bilayer.
-Furthermore, emulsion-transfer methods can also lead to vesicles catastrophically rupturing and thus losing contents.
-To avoid these complications, we followed the protocol for making oleic acid giant unilamellar vesicles from micelles as described in detail in Lowe \textit{et al.}~\cite{lowe_methods_2022}, in the presence of different concentrations of sucrose.
-This method has been previously shown to encapsulate a range of solutes including small molecule dyes and even colloidal particles~\cite{kindt_bulk_2020}.
-We then diluted the samples 1 part in 10 into a equiosmolar solution containing glucose, resulting in vesicles that encapsulate and maintain a sucrose gradient (Fig.~\ref{fig:1}A).
+This is because methods commonly used to make GUVs that encapsulate a known concentration of solute often require the presence of oil, which can remain as a contaminant in the bilayer~\cite{kirchner_membrane_2012}.
+While researchers have found that the oil often does not impact the bilayer's mechanical properties, such as rigidity and fluidity, its presence will significantly alter the optical properties~\cite{schaich_characterization_2020}.
+Furthermore, emulsion-transfer methods can lead to vesicles catastrophically rupturing and thus losing contents.
+To avoid these complications for this validation study, we followed the protocol for making oleic acid GUVs from micelles as described in detail in Kindt \textit{et al.} and Lowe \textit{et al.}~\cite{kindt_bulk_2020, lowe_methods_2022}, in the presence of 500 mM sucrose.
+This method has been previously used to encapsulate a range of solutes including small molecule dyes and even colloidal particles~\cite{kindt_bulk_2020, deckel_using_2023}.
+We then diluted the samples 1 part in 10 into an isotonic solution containing glucose, resulting in vesicles that encapsulated sucrose and maintained a sucrose gradient.

-Holograms of the same vesicles are shown in Figure.
-When in focus, the vesicles are almost invisible.
-As the focus is shifted, however, interference fringes appear, containing information about the contents of the vesicles.
+The vesicles with encapsulated sucrose appear dark under phase contrast imaging as in Figure~\ref{fig:1}A because the glucose solution has a lower refractive index.
+Holograms of the same vesicle sample are shown in Figure~\ref{fig:1}B. When in focus, the vesicles are almost invisible owing to their low refractive index contrast with the medium.
+As the focus is shifted, interference fringes appear, revealing information about the contents of the vesicles.

-We then fit a Lorenz-Mie model for how spheres scatter light to the holograms~\cite{lee_characterizing_2007}, using an implementation within the Python package HoloPy~\cite{barkley_holographic_2020} that takes the objective lens into account~\cite{leahy_large_2020}.
+We then fit~\cite{lee_characterizing_2007} a Lorenz-Mie model for how spheres scatter light that takes the objective lens into account~\cite{leahy_large_2020} to the holograms.
 The input parameters for the model are the vesicle's refractive index $n$, radius $r$, and centroid location {$x$, $y$, $z$}.
-Examples of best-fit results returned by the Levenberg-Marquardt algorithm are shown in Figure~\ref{fig:2}.
+Examples of best-fit results returned by the Levenberg-Marquardt algorithm are shown in Figure~S5.